U.S. Department of State Seal

 • People who work or are active outdoors.

-Disease: Hepatitis A, Hepatitis B, Typhoid, Chikungunya (via mosquitoes), Avian Influenza, and Hand, Foot, and Mouth disease.
+Disease: Hepatitis A, Hepatitis B, Typhoid, Chikungunya (via mosquitoes), Avian Influenza, and Hand, Foot, and Mouth disease and others.
+For detailed information, visit the CDC Macau travel health page.

 Vaccinations: Be up-to-date on all vaccinations recommended by the CDC.